Remembering

 ** T-Bills are issued at a discount and mature at par, the difference being the stated interest.

-Disclaimer: I am retired and no longer in the investment business.
-All of the information above is presumed to be accurate, but cannot be guaranteed.
+Disclaimer: All of the information above is presumed to be accurate, but cannot be guaranteed.
 Please don't invest using ANY strategy without consulting with your financial, legal and tax advisors.